Trade Gold Trading

 • Where future support & resistance of the current price move are likely to be located at.

-Downward trend line - If the price is moving down then a line is formed that also moves down.
+Downward trend line - If the price goes down, then a line that also goes down is created.
 This line is called a downward trend-line.

 MAs Trading Indicator

-Most common method/technique of determine direction of the trend is by using 2 MAs to form the MA crossover system.
-The MA Moving Average cross over method is discussed in our strategies section.
-The Moving Average cross over trading method is made up of 2 MAs one with a lower period & the other with a higher period, for example one might use the 5 period Moving Average and the 7 period MA, when the price is heading upward the two MAs will also be going up & when the prices are moving down the two MAs will also be moving down.
-Traders also can identify when a trend changes its direction because the two MAs will crossover each other once there is a change in the direction of price movement.
-This cross-over signal is used by the Gold traders to determine when to open a new trade after the crossover signal has been generated & the2 MA begin to move in the same direction.
-This cross-over signal is also used to determine when to close a trade and take-profit after there a cross-over in the opposite direction.
+The most used way to figure out which way the trend is going is by using 2 MAs to make the MA crossover system.
+The MA Moving Average cross over method is talked about in our strategies part.
+The Moving Average cross over trading method has 2 MAs, one with a shorter time and the other with a longer time: for example, someone might use the 5-time Moving Average and the 7-time MA: when the price is going up, the two MAs will also go up, and when the prices are going down, the two MAs will also go down.
+Traders can also tell when a trend changes direction because the two MAs will cross each other when the price movement changes direction.
+Gold traders use this cross-over signal to know when to start a new trade after the crossover signal happens and the 2 MA starts moving in the same direction.
+This cross-over signal also helps decide when to end a trade and take profit after there is a cross-over in the other direction.

 Bollinger Bands Indicator